scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 A first step to characterize differences in expression consists in estimating state-specific expression levels.
 For several reasons, most ``scVI-tools`` models do not explicitly model discrete cell types.
-The most obvious one is that states often are unknown at the beginning of the analysis, and inferred with ``scvi-tools``.
+A given cell's state often is unknown in the first place, and inferred with ``scvi-tools``.
 In some cases, states may also have an intricate structure that would be difficult to model.
 The class of models we consider here assumes that a latent variable :math:`z` characterizes cells' biological identity.
 A key component of our differential expression module is to aggregate the information carried by individual cells to estimate population-wide expression levels.